benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal08.png)

-**R3:** For any quantifier except '&' - a tag defined in one branch cannot be referenced on other branches
+**R3:** For any quantifier except '&' - a tag defined in one branch cannot be referenced in other branches

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal05.png)